-Table 6.5 brings together our job creation estimates for both the energy demand expenditures and energy supply investments, resulting from spending an average of \$15.0 billion per year from 2021 - 2030.
+Table 6.5 brings together our job creation estimates for both the energy supply investments and energy demand expenditures, resulting from spending an average of \$15.0 billion per year from 2021 - 2030.
 We show total figures for direct plus indirect jobs only, then we also show the total when induced jobs are included.